 Are Parrots Legal in California?

 - The parrot being sold isn’t unweaned, which means the bird should be able to eat independently.
-It should sustain its current weight for two weeks without assistance from a human or parent.
+It should sustain its weight for 2 weeks without assistance from a human or parent.

-- Pet shops with five or fewer employees can’t keep an unweaned parrot.
-The exception is if at least one employee has completed the Pet Industry Joint Advisory Council’s (PIJAC) Avian Certification Program.
+- Pet shops with 5 or fewer employees can’t keep unweaned parrots.
+The exception is if 1 employee has completed the Pet Industry Joint Advisory Council’s (PIJAC) Avian Certification Program.

 - Pet shops with six or more employees can’t keep an unweaned parrot.
-An exception is if at least two employees have completed the PIJAC Avian Certification Program.
+An exception is if at least 2 employees have completed the PIJAC Avian Certification Program.

 - Pet shops may not sell unweaned parrots to a bird mart or at a swap meet, only to private owners.